MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 You can use PowerToys Awake directly from PowerToys Settings or as a standalone executable (`PowerToys.Awake.exe` in the PowerToys installation folder).

 > [!NOTE]
 > PowerToys Awake does not modify any of the Windows power plan settings and does not depend on a custom power plan configuration.
 Instead, it spawns background threads that tell Windows that they require a specific state of the machine.
-Once PowerToys Awake exists, the threads are terminated and the computer will resume its standard power plan behavior.
+Once PowerToys Awake exits, the threads are terminated and the computer will resume its standard power plan behavior.

 ## Settings